 Having this information on hand can help streamline your filing process.

-Now it’s time to file your amendment paperwork.
-To get started, you’ll need to download the “Articles of Amendment” form from the Secretary of State’s website.
-Then you’ll need to fill it out with all the information you gathered during Step 2.
+The next step is to file your amendment paperwork.
+To get started, you’ll need to download the “Articles of Amendment” form for a domestic business corporation from the Secretary of State’s website.
+Then, you’ll need to fill it out with all the information you gathered during Step 2.
 Submit it by mail or in-person drop-off to the Secretary of State’s office.
+Be sure to include the Customer Contact Cover Letter, which is attached to the form, along with the filing fee.

 Except for use against people who previously relied on the incorrect information, your corrections are retroactive to the date you initially filed your business document.